dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 ### Metadata calls

-**Fetch Data Platform Dialect**
+**Fetch data platform dialect**

-In some cases in your application, it may be useful to know the dialect/data platform that's being used under the hood for the dbt Semantic Layer connection (e.g., if you are building where filters from a GUI rather than user-inputted SQL) The GraphQL API has an easy way to fetch this via the following query:
+In some cases in your application, it may be useful to know the dialect or data platform that's internally used for the dbt Semantic Layer connection (such as if you are building `where` filters from a user interface rather than user-inputted SQL).

+The GraphQL API has an easy way to fetch this with the following query:

 ```graphql
 {